 Prestigious Presentation Evening for Cronton Science and Medical Society

-On Wednesday 14th March, students who are part of the prestigious Science and Medical Society at Cronton Sixth Form took part in a highly successful Medical Presentation Evening were the talented students presented the findings of their research projects to a captivated audience.
+On Wednesday 8th March 2017, students who are part of the prestigious Cronton Sixth Form Science and Medical Society took part in a highly successful Medical Presentation evening at the College.